andrew-henry/Data-Analytics/Data Engineering/README.md

 * Graph Databases - In computing, a graph database is a database that uses graph structures for semantic queries with nodes, edges, and properties to represent and store data.
 A key concept of the system is the graph.
 The graph relates the data items in the store to a collection of nodes and edges, the edges representing the relationships between the nodes.

-* Non Relational Databases -
+* Non Relational Databases - A non-relational database is a database that does not use the tabular schema of rows and columns found in most traditional database systems.
+Instead, non-relational databases use a storage model that is optimized for the specific requirements of the type of data being stored.

 * Document-Oriented Databases -